The American Academy of Pain Medicine is the medical specialty society for pain clinicians, surgeons, nurses, and researchers.

 AAPM's members come from all of the multidisciplinary roles of the pain care team.

-Physician members have backgrounds in a variety of disciplines, such as anesthesiology, family medicine, internal medicine, neurology, neurosurgery, orthopedic surgery, physiatry, and psychiatry.
+Active members are physicians who have backgrounds in a variety of disciplines, such as anesthesiology, family medicine, internal medicine, neurology, neurosurgery, orthopedic surgery, physiatry, and psychiatry, and non-physicians who possess a doctoral level degree in psychology or neuroscience.
+Active members may vote, serve as officers or directors, and serve on and vote in committees, and are required to pay dues.

-Affiliate members are nonphysician professionals who provide direct patient care as part of a pain care team or whose principal professional responsibilities support the field of pain medicine.
+Affiliate members are nonphysician professionals who provide direct patient care as part of a pain care team or whose principal professional responsibilities support the field of pain medicine, and do not otherwise qualify for Active membership as described above.
+Clinical Practice Affiliate members may co-chair committees with a current Active member and serve as voting members of committees or as liaisons to committees.
+They cannot hold office or vote in business outside of their committee appointments.

 Medical Student members are enrolled and in good standing in a curriculum approved by either the Accreditation Council for Graduate Medical Education or the American Osteopathic Association at an institution within the United States and Canada.